dexter/dexter/README.md

 And then visit on your browser the address [http://localhost:8080/dexter-webapp/dev]().
 It will show the available REST-API.
 Enjoy!

+# Actually I do have some time and I like compiling things.

+Dexter's pom includes the [json-wikipedia](https://github.com/diegoceccarelli/json-wikipedia) project as a project dependency.
+The first thing you need to do is make sure that this is also pulled to the project's root.
+To do this, just use a command like `git pull --recurse-submodules` to be sure that all dependencies are downloaded.
+After that, a simple `mvn package` compiles the project.
+Note that the `maven` command line tool that comes bundled with some versions of linux (e.g. Ubuntu) has a problem fetching dependencies for `org.apache.commons.lang`.
+To avoid this error, just make sure that you have an updated version of maven (>= `3.0.5` would do).

 # Cool, I want to know more!

 The following sections describe a bit more in detail how the framework works.